 Keep pets on leash with you, even in your yard.

-Unless you have a coyote-proof yard (see “fencing” below) all pets in coyote-prone areas should only go outside while on a 6 ft leash held by a person.
+Unless you have a coyote-proof yard (see “fencing” below) all pets in coyote-prone areas should only go outside while on a 6 ft leash or shorter held by a person.
 The smaller the dog, the greater the risk – but coyotes may also view bigger dogs as a threat (to their territory, food, or young) and attack.
 Coyotes are FAST.
 They can run up to 40 MPH, and have been clocked sprinting at 45 MPH!!!
 Even if you are standing in the yard with your pet, there is no way you can stop a coyote from running in at that speed, and biting, killing, or carrying off your small pet.

 Here’s a video shows how quickly a coyote can run up and grab a little dog.
 Fortunately, their Rottweiller saved his little friend’s life: http://www.youtube.com/watch?v=TQbXSl1ReuQ